cjneely10/BioMetaDB/Example/README.md

 └── migrations
     └── ########.migrations.mgt
 </code></pre>

+## View a summary of the database

+Often, one may wish to view a summary of the information stored in a database or table.
+This is helpful for getting a quick glance at a particular table or database, as well as to test queries on the command line.

+1. Run the following command to retrieve a summary of all tables in the project:
+    1. `dbdm SUMMARIZE -c /path/to/ModelOrganisms`

 ## Simple scripting: Get assemblies with an n50 value that is less than its length